Rita Cornforth: Biography

-Cornforth was knighted on 10 February 1977, and Harradence became Lady Cornforth, but received little recognition for her own work.
-She was awarded an honorary doctorate by the University of Sussex, and the Australian National University established the Rita Cornforth Fellowships for women researchers in chemistry in 1996.
+John was knighted on 10 February 1977, and Rita became Lady Cornforth.
+The couple both received honorary DSc from the University of Sussex, and the Australian National University established the Rita Cornforth Fellowships for women researchers in chemistry in 1996.
 The University of Sydney established the Rita and John Cornforth Medal in 2011 to honour academic excellence among PhD graduates.
 She died on 6 November 2012, after a long illness, at her home in Sussex, with her family around her, and was buried in Clayton Wood Natural Burial Ground.
-She was survived by her husband, three children, two grandchildren and four great-grandchildren.
+She was survived by her husband (d.
+13 December 2013), three children, two grandchildren and four great-grandchildren.